 ‘Maybe dead is better’

-Alive. is a 2018 Canadian horror feature film directed and edited by Rob Grant (Harpoon; Fake Blood; Mon Ami; Yesterday) from a screenplay by Chuck McCue and Jules Vincent.
+Alive. is a 2018 Canadian horror film directed and edited by Rob Grant (Harpoon; Fake Blood; Mon Ami; Yesterday) from a screenplay by Chuck McCue and Jules Vincent.
 The 775 Media Corp-Vamanos Films production stars Thomas Cocquerel (Escape Room 2), Camille Stopps (The Strain TV series), Angus Macfadyen (3022; Saw III and IV; Braveheart) and Chantal Perron.

 Having played the festival circuit, Alive. was picked up by sales agent SC Films International and marketed at the American Film Market (AFM) in Santa Monica, California.